 The ad tag points the browser to the Publisher’s Ad Server (5), a system designed exclusively for delivering and tracking advertising.
 In most cases, the Publisher’s Ad Server is actually a network of cloud servers owned and maintained by a separate company.
 In this case, the content server tells the browser to fetch the ad from Doubleclick, a company owned by Google, that then makes the very complex decision on which ad to serve using a program called an Ad Selector.

 In many cases the ad server is deciding among thousands upon thousands of potential options in mere milliseconds.
-The computational power behind the Ad Selector is mind blowing – Atlas, the major rival to Doubleclick calls the supercomputer running its Ad Selector “WARP” and it is among the most powerful in the world, making billions of decisions a day and trillions in its lifetime.
+The computational power behind the Ad Selector is mind blowing – these systems handle tens of billions of decisions a day and trillions in a year.
 The Ad Server makes a decision, and in most cases sends back another ad tag (6), or redirects the browser by pointing it to the Marketer’s Ad Server.
 These redirects are technically speaking 302 redirects, which tells the browser the page has been “temporarily moved”.
 This allows Ad Servers to count the 302 call as an impression and host the actual ad content on a different server.
 Once the publisher’s adserver sends the browser a redirect to the marketer, it counts a delivered impression in its own database (star).
 The only exception here is if the publisher decides to deliver a house ad or the marketer has asked the publisher to “site-serve” the ads, both of which requires the publisher load the actual creative files into their ad server, meaning the publisher is the final destination, and the browser can skip the loop through the marketer side (steps 7,8,11,12).

 Click here to read more about why Publishers and Marketers have their own Ad Servers.